Key Takeaways

 You can reach out to mental health professionals who can assess your readiness for living independently and offer advice based on a deep understanding of your condition.
 They can also put you in touch with the right people and support services, whatever your living situation.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

 Is it safe for someone with schizoaffective disorder to live alone?

-Living alone with schizoaffective disorder can increase psychiatric risks such as anxiety and depression—especially during significant life transitions like divorce or widowhood.
+Living alone with schizoaffective disorder can increase psychiatric risks such as anxiety and depression, especially during significant life transitions like divorce or widowhood.
 But, with the right support systems and coping strategies, individuals can manage these risks effectively.

 How can social satisfaction protect against the challenges of living alone?